‘The play made me reflect. I hadn’t realised that what you see isn’t always reality.’ – Year 10 boy.

 How does Object work?

 The Object performance and workshop lasts around one hour, has minimal set-up requirements and can be presented easily in a school hall.
-Four professional actors lead the audience through a thought-provoking exploration of issues that surround pornography.
+Drama college students aged 16-19 lead the audience through a thought-provoking exploration of issues that surround pornography.
 The piece incorporates real-life stories and interviews, and gives an honest presentation of facts.

 Object is designed to empower young people to make informed decisions for themselves.
 In the workshop immediately following the performance, we split the students into small groups to share their thoughts and feedback on the performance, and to have an open discussion about the issues raised around porn and relationships.

-Object took six months to research and devise and has already been experienced by over 1,000 young people in Wokingham, receiving very positive feedback.
+Object has been experienced by thousands of young people in the Wokingham area, receiving very positive feedback.

 What is different about Object?